jchen31995/Personal-React-Redux-Boilerplate/documentation/react-structure.md

 │   ├── index.js
 ...
 ```
-The TLDR of the Ducks approach is to have the related `action creators`, `actions`, and `reducer` in one file as a `module`.
+The Ducks approach aims to collect the related `action creators`, `actions`, and `reducer` into one file as a `module`.
 In this project, we put all this and the root reducer in one folder (Some projects call this the `duck` or `modules` folder, but I like to just call it `redux`).
 For the most part, this approach keeps everything related together in one place.

-In the end, the Ducks approach came intuitively to me and I liked it.
+TLDR: The Ducks approach came intuitively to me and I liked it.
 So quack quack.

-But what's most important is to find something that works for your app!
+But what's most important is to find something that works for your app.
+So feel free to adapt and the change the app structure to fit your needs!